Piranik/HomeAssistantConfiguration/README.md

 But while using packages you can no longer reload your config with the buttons in the ui.

+*NB.
+In this configuration, I've use several custom components.
+Those of them that I wrote myself, you can find in a [separate repository](https://github.com/Limych/HomeAssistantComponents).*

 ## Ecosystem

 Now I have very few devices in the system.
 But I plan to gradually add new ones.